Skip to content

 Loss & Training

-The tokenizer itself requires no gradient-based training (BPE is a statistical algorithm).
-Downstream training uses standard Transformer objectives: - GT+BERT: BERT-small architecture with a prepended [CLS] token. - GT+GTE: Larger GTE model (~BERT-base parameter count). - Standard classification/regression losses.
+The Tokenizer itself requires no gradient-based training (BPE is a statistical algorithm).
+Downstream training uses standard Transformers: - GT+BERT: BERT-small architecture, prepending a [CLS] token. - GT+GTE: Larger GTE model (approximately BERT-base parameter scale). - Standard classification/regression losses.

 Key Experimental Results